Leeroo-AI/mergoo/readme.md

 - Device Supported: CPU, MPS, GPU
 - Training choices: Finetune Only Router of MoE layers, Fully fine-tuning of Merged LLM

+If you like the project, consider leaving a ⭐️

 ## Installation
 Install by pip:
 ```